Start your holiday shopping with these generous holiday merchants.

-Thirty-five percent of the price of the Home for the Holidays gift($44.99), a delectable package of award-winning baked goods, benefits homeless mothers and their children.
+Thirty-five percent of the price of the Sweet Home Winter Holidays Gift Box ($29.99), a delectable package of award-winning baked goods, benefits homeless mothers and their children.

 Adding a charming ornament hand-sewn from African textiles– choose from elephants, zebras, giraffes, or rhinos–to your tree this year will help provide care for children in East Africa.

 Traditional beadwork meets modern aesthetics in various accessories, handcrafted by skilled Zulu beaders.
 Proceeds from items like the Summer Swan bracelet ($24) support the Thanda After-School Project, which helps orphans and other vulnerable children in rural South Africa.

 Purchasing the artfully designed Chicks 4 Orphans T-shirt ($20) supports orphans and widows in Zambia.
 The organization raises day-old chicks for six weeks and sells them in communities devastated by HIV/AIDS.

 Proceeds from the all-natural beauty line’s baby body wash ($13) and baby oil benefit Worldwide Orphans Foundation.